Fangjun-Zhou/Fangjun-Zhou.github.io/_posts/CPP Stuff/2022-05-04-c-cpp-const-pointers.md

 ![picture 1](/Blog/images/2022-05-04-22-58-27-char-const.png)

-Just like the graph shows above, `char *const *` can be used to pass argument to a new program. `main` function accepts these arguments, and new arguments can aslo be passed through APIs like `execv`.
+Just like the graph shows above, `char *const *` can be used to pass arguments to a new program. `main` function accepts these arguments, and new arguments can also be passed through APIs like `execv`.

 # Additional Tips

 `char const*` and `const char*` are the same.
-Just in case there are some developers have different code styles.
+Just in case some developers have different code styles.